jpukg/Jpa-Hibernate/readme.md

 	1. Using @Convert annotation
 	2. global Converter(autoApply=true)

-	We want to LocalDateConverter use global converter
+	We are using LocalDateConverter by global converter

 	Update LocalDateConverter.java

 	`@Converter(autoApply=true)`

-	We want to BooleanConverter Using @Convert annotation
+	We are using BooleanConverter by @Convert annotation

 	Update Employee.java